Finishing Techniques

 photo source: inhabitat.com

-As environmental concerns have become increasingly pressing, varnish and paint manufacturers have been forced to reduce production of solvent-based materials and increase production of water-based products.
-All users of such products have also been obliged to monitor solvent evaporation, i.e. the emission of volatile organic compounds (VOCs), and to reduce these emissions over time.
-Furniture manufacturers need to find solutions, one of which is to replace solvent-based materials with water-based (water-dilutable) ones.
+As environmental concerns have become increasingly pressing, varnish and paint manufacturers have been forced to reduce the production of solvent-based materials and increase the production of waterborne products.
+All users of such products have also been obliged to monitor solvent evaporation, i.e. the emission of volatile organic compounds (VOCs/VOCs), and to reduce these emissions over time.
+Furniture manufacturers have to find solutions, and one of them is to replace solvent-based materials with water-based (water soluble) ones.

-What scares manufacturers the most when it comes to switching to waterborne finishes is the drying time and the fact that the water in the product lifts the wood grain, making the sanding process more difficult.
-It is no longer necessary to worry about this because the products have changed so much.
+What is most frightening for manufacturers when it comes to switching to finishing with waterborne products is the drying time and the fact that the water in the product lifts the wood fiber, making the sanding process more difficult.
+They don't have to worry about that anymore because the products have changed so much.

-Manufacturers of such materials have stepped up their research by greatly reducing drying times.
-Thus, the drying of water-based products has in many cases become comparable to similar solvent-based products.
-Solutions have been found to reduce absorption into the wood so that less wood fibre is raised and sanding between layers is no longer a problem.
+Manufacturers of such materials have intensified their research by greatly reducing the drying time.
+As a result, the drying of waterborne products has, in many cases, become comparable with similar solvent-based products.
+Solutions have been found to reduce absorption into the wood, which makes the wood grain less risky and sanding between coats no longer a problem.

 water soluble products